MarineEvoEcoLab/EecSeq/Protocol.md

 **For Puritz and Lotterhos (2017), a working stock of 40 μM was used, leading to a final adapter:insert molar ratio of ~ 50:1.**

-2. Make the Adapter Ligation master mix on ice:
+2. Make the Adapter Ligation master mix on ice (multiple volumes by number of samples):

 |Component|Volume for 1 reaction (includes 10% excess)|
 |---------|------|